Coz-X/First-Program/README.md

-A good morning program written in python.
+A good morning program written in Python.